Serendipitously/pfive/README.md

 # pfive
 Pedantic Perspective's Porn Perusing Program

-This is a project born of extreme boredom and horniness. lol
+This is a project born of extreme boredom and horniness. lol this is junk